StumpyRabbit/Hymn/README.md

 # Raven - basically working in the 2-vat test cases.
-BROKEN due to lack of STON encoding in Java, which I am working to implement.
+BROKEN due to lack of object encoding in Java, which I am working to implement.

 9-layer decentralized protocol cloudstack talking ParrotTalk